dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 </div>

 This `this.` syntax before a constructor parameter is called an "initializing formal".
-You can't always take advance of it.
+You can't always take advantage of it.
 In particular, using it means the parameter is not visible in the initialization list.
 But, when you can, you should.